matqr/matqr.github.io/_pages/mentoring.md

 description: Student mentoring
 ---

 Undergraduate students are awesome!
 What started as a mandatory requirement for the doctoral degree evolved into an amazing experience of discussing intellectual inquiries and research doubts with students.
 Subsequently, I guide and mentor them regarding research framing and finding educational resources.
-Through this mentorship, I've managed to learn more about supervising and management skill for a research project.
-Often, this mentoring service results in scientific papers, research posters, and help with my own research projects.
+Through this mentorship, I've managed to learn more about supervising and have increased my researh project management skills.
+Often, this mentoring service results in scientific papers, research posters, and/or help with my own research projects.

 _Name, Degree, Year, Project Title_

 ## Current Students
+- Chen Shu Hua, B.Sc.
+Project and Facilities Management, TODO

 ## Former Students
 - Chua Yun Xuan, B.Sc.
 Project and Facilities Management, Correlation between personalities and thermal comfort preferences in Green Buildings.